vshymanskyy/muon/docs/README.md

 #### List

+A sequence of arbitrary Muon objects

 #### Dictionary

+- Dictionary is ordered by default
-Dictionary is ordered.
-Duplicate keys are not allowed.
+- Duplicate keys are not allowed
-Keys can be `Integer` or `String`.
-All keys should be of the same type (not of specific encoding!).
+- Keys can be `Integer` or `String`
+- All keys should be of the same type (not of specific encoding!)
-Additionally, if typed integer (`0xB0..0xB7`) is used for the first key, all subsequent keys are treated to be of the same type, and type specifier (`0xBx`) is omitted from keys encoding.
-Values remain abstract objects.
+- If typed integer (`0xB0..0xB7`) is used for the first key, all subsequent keys **MUST** of the same type, and type specifier (`0xBx`) is omitted for them

 ## Muon tags